arncv/arncv/README.md

 👀 I’m interested in Open-Source & passionate about Technology :)
- - 🌱 I’m currently learning OSINT & Web-Penetration and started participating in CTFs

  - Deep diving in the world of open source and DEV(maybe :c)

  - Also exploring various things , I may update this frequently !
 Thanks :)